-Help provide a better life for elephants in Surin by becoming an elephant sanctuary volunteer.
+Help provide a better life for elephants in Surin by becoming an elephant volunteer.
 The Surin Project was created to improve the lives of elephants by promoting sustainable elephant tourism in the village of Baan Tha Klang, Northeast Thailand.
-There are presently over 300 elephants registered in Surin Province; many living a difficult and unnatural life.
+There are presently over 200 elephants registered in Surin Province; many living a difficult and unnatural life.

 As a result of this project, elephants whose lives once revolved around performing in shows, taking people on rides, and begging on the streets are now able to spend their days in more natural surroundings – socializing, feeding, cooling off in the river, and just being elephants.

 Volunteers who visit the project for a week have the opportunity to experience rural life in Thailand and get to know the Kuy people (also known as Guay), whose relationship with elephants is centuries old.
-You will also spend meaningful time with the elephants, walking alongside them through the fields, bathing them in the lake, and watching them play in the mud.
+You will also spend time with the elephants, walking alongside them through the forest and fields, bathing them in the lake, and watching them play in the mud.
 In turn, the elephants are directly benefited by volunteers planting grass, trees, and other vegetation, as well as building shelters.

 Volunteer Project Details

 Number of Guests: 12

 Number of Elephants: 5